cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ### \_AbstractBuilding

 The Energy ADE extends the CityGML _AbstractBuilding by a number of energy-related attributes, e.g with regards to the attic and basement type, the construction style, the availability of Energy Performance certificates, etc. It is possible to define different types of floor area (e.g. gross area and net area), as well as to add refurbishment measures applied to the building.

-In the forllowing, an example of a building is given.
-Please note that the standard CityGML attributes are omitted for better readibility.
+In the following, an example of a building is given.
+Please note that the standard CityGML attributes are omitted for better readability.

 ```xml
 <!--Examples of Building with Energy ADE attributes-->